Apple Music 100 Best Albums

 The Apple Music 100 Best Albums is a list of the best albums in history created by the streaming service Apple Music based upon an opinion survey and curated music ranking.
 Its team crafted the list alongside a group of artists that included Pharrell Williams, J Balvin, Maren Morris, and Charli XCX.
 The list is an editorial statement rather than being data-based, and does not take into account any streaming figures on Apple Music or any other streaming service.

-The list named The Miseducation of Lauryn Hill as the best album, followed by Michael Jackson's Thriller and then the Beatles' Abbey Road.
+The list named Lauryn Hill's The Miseducation of Lauryn Hill as the best album, followed by Michael Jackson's Thriller and then the Beatles' Abbey Road.
 The list received mostly negative reviews from fans and critics.

 Background

 The lowest 10 placements (#91–100) of the list were announced on May 13, 2024, via a press release by Apple.
 It was also revealed that the whole list would be released as a countdown revealing 10 albums each day for the next 9 days.
 To accompany the list, Apple Music unveiled a dedicated microsite to analyze and discuss the albums.